Attention-based Domain Adaptation for Single Stage Detectors: Method

 \subsection{Attention in Single-stage Detectors}

 Single-stage object detectors typically follow the general architecture depicted by Figure~\ref{fig:single-stage-arch}, consisting of a feature extractor followed by several detection heads.
 These detection heads take as input the features ${F_s}$ at different scales $s\in[1,S]$, with the different scales allowing the detector to effectively handle objects of different sizes.
-Such an architecture directly predicts bounding boxes and their corresponding class from the feature maps, \ms{via the use of bounding box anchors at each spatial location.
-As such,} it does not explicitly provide information about \ms{where the objects are likely to be located.} This contrasts with two-stage detectors, \ms{whose region proposals directly correspond to potential objects.}
+Such an architecture directly predicts bounding boxes and their corresponding class from the feature maps, via the use of bounding box anchors at each spatial location.
+As such, it does not explicitly provide information about the features corresponding to the objects.
+This contrasts with two-stage detectors, whose region proposals directly correspond to potential objects.

 To automatically extract information about the object locations, we propose to incorporate a self-attention mechanism~\cite{vaswani2017attention} in the detector.
 Intuitively, we expect the foreground objects to have higher self-attention than background regions because the detector aims to identify them, and thus exploit self-attention to extract an objectness map.
-To this end, we use an attention architecture similar to that of~\cite{detr}, but without attention-based decoder because we do not have access to direct supervision to train the attention module.
-The attention module takes as input the feature map $F_s \in \mathbb{R}^{H_s\times W_s \times C_s}$ and produces an objectness map $A_s \in \mathbb{R}^{H_s\times W_s}$ and a feature map $G_s \in \mathbb{R}^{H_s\times W_s \times C_s}$.
-Specifically, $F_s$ is flattened to $\mathbb{R}^{H_sW_s\times C_s}$ and transformed into a query matrix $Q\in \mathbb{R}^{H_sW_s\times D}$, a key matrix $K\in \mathbb{R}^{H_sW_s\times D}$ and value matrix $V\in \mathbb{R}^{H_sW_s\times C_s}$ using three separate linear layers.
-We then compute
+To this end, we use an attention architecture similar to that of~\cite{detr}, but without attention-based decoder because we want to keep the same detector heads as in~\cite{liu2016ssd} and~\cite{glenn_jocher_2020_4154370}.